SSWConsulting/SSW.Rules.Content/rules/do-you-use-an-icon-so-a-password-prompt-should-never-be-a-surprise/rule.md

 ---

 Don't surprise users!
-Put a lock icon                                          to indicate the link is a password protected page and login       required.
+Put a lock icon                                          to indicate the link is a password protected page and log in       required.

 <!--endintro-->